Meg Scott Phipps

-Meg Scott Phipps is an American former politician who served as the Commissioner of Agriculture for the state of North Carolina from 2001 to 2003.
+Meg Scott Phipps is an American former politician and convicted felon who served as the Commissioner of Agriculture for the state of North Carolina from 2001 to 2003.

-Early life
+Early life and education

 From Mebane, North Carolina, she is the daughter of former North Carolina governor Bob Scott and Jessie Rae Scott, as well as the granddaughter of former U.S. Senator and North Carolina Governor W. Kerr Scott.
 Phipps is a 1978 graduate of Wake Forest University and a 1981 graduate of the Norman Adrian Wiggins School of Law at Campbell University.
+She also received her Masters in Law in Agricultural Law from the University of Arkansas School of Law.

 Career

 A Democrat, she was elected to the position of Agriculture Commissioner in November 2000.
 Controversy erupted less than a month into her term when she selected a new midway vendor for the North Carolina State Fair, replacing a longtime vendor, who immediately filed suit against the state.

 In May 2001, allegations emerged of inappropriate use of campaign funds from her 2000 campaign.